See Our Open + Free Courses

 Principles of Computing

-This course covers elementary principles of computing, including iteration, recursion, and binary representation of data.
+This course provides an introduction to Python and elementary principles of computing, including iteration, recursion, and binary representation of data.
 Additional topics on cellular automata, encryption, and the limits of computation are also introduced.
-The goal of this course is to …See course details
+The goal…

 Probability & Statistics

 This course introduces students to the basic concepts and logic of statistical reasoning and gives the students introductory-level practical ability to choose, generate, and properly interpret appropriate descriptive and inferential methods.
 In addition, the course helps…

 This course is designed to help students (primarily incoming college freshmen) develop the foundational computing and information literacy skills that they will need to succeed in other courses.
 The course is available for use in academic settings.…

 Statistical Reasoning introduces students to the basic concepts and logic of statistical reasoning and gives the students introductory-level practical ability to choose, generate, and properly interpret appropriate descriptive and inferential methods.
 In addition, the course helps students…

 This course is design to support the development of foundational skills in workplace communication and mathematics that are used in various STEM careers.
 The course offers practice using workplace communication and math skills that are encountered in…

 The STEM Readiness course provides a refresher of core skills related to STEM careers.
 The core skills covered are Mathematics from arithmetic to beginning algebra, Workplace Communications and Professionalism.
 The topics of the course are presented through…

 Causal & Statistical Reasoning